Sohil Vaidya: Difficult People

 Difficult People is a look at masculinity in contemporary culture and is about a stubborn father and son learning to deal with each other after matriarchs passing.
 It has Abhay Mahajan and Chittranjan Giri in Lead roles.
 It had its world premiere at 69th Montercatini International Film Festival.
 It won the Directors Guild of America's Best Asian American Filmmaker Award, Platinum Remi Award at WorldFest Houston, Leo Award at Da Vinci International Film Festival, Jelly Fest award and best cinematography award at Little Wings Film Festival in London.
 Abhay Mahajan won Best actor in Lead Role at Jaipur International Film Festival.
 Difficult People was screened at Palm Spring Short Fest, Edmonton International Film Festival, Los Angeles Asian Pacific Film Festival, Bentonville Film Festival, Crossroad Film Festival, Mississippi, Newport Beach Film Festival, Arizona International Film Festival, Westchester International Film Festival, Houston Asian American and Pacific Islander Film Festival, IFFSA Toronto, Ottawa Indian Film Festival, New York Indian Film Festival, USA Film Festival, Roxbury International Film Festival, Nepal America International Film Festival, Middlebury NewFilmmakers Festival, Catalina International Film Festival, Santa Cruz International Film Festival, Film Four Corners Film Festival, Revolution Me Film Festival, Fayetteville Film Festival, Ojai Film Festival, Silicon Valley Asian Film Festival, South Asian Film Festival of America, New Generations Independent Film Festival, Frankfurt.

-Omeleto described it saying "Difficult People" is a unique and soulful film, whose singular nature emerges gently but confidently as the story unfurls and builds to a subtle and moving ending.
-The short has a matter-of-fact, even offhand cultural specificity that captures an authentic sense of Mumbai, but at its heart, the arc concerns itself with an emotionally relatable, even universal, story about family, love, identity and independence."
+Omeleto described it by saying that "Difficult People" is a unique and soulful film, whose singular nature emerges gently but confidently as the story unfurls and builds to a subtle and moving ending.
+The short has a matter-of-fact, even offhand cultural specificity that captures an authentic sense of Mumbai, but at its heart, the arc concerns itself with an emotionally relatable, even universal story about family, love, identity and independence."
 Nidhi Verma of Platform Magazine described it as " Difficult People deals insight-fully with a father-son relationship after the loss of the mother, the economic constraints of the middle class and the ambition of the artist to break free.
 The story is deeply rooted in Bombay's cultural ethos, and yet universally highlights the complexity of loss, filial relationships and the difficulties of pursuing one's artistic ambitions."

+Samir

+This collaborative project involved nine directors, each directing a specific episode as part of the USC class titled: "Special Problems in Directing."
+The selection process for this class is highly competitive, with nine directors chosen from USC and assigned a script previously written by nine other writers in the preceding semester.

+"Samir" represents a contemporary adaptation of the novel "The Count of Monte Cristo."
+Notably, the film has been acquired by Warner Brothers for distribution, marking a significant achievement in Sohil Vaidya's filmmaking career.